PART 2: Control

 6. Manage Smart Devices with Device Group

 Device Group is a software-based segmentation.
 It is available on all products including Firewalla Blue and Red.
 You can use Device Group to manage devices that share the same rules and policies.
 This will greatly simplify the daily management of devices and policies.
-(This feature is in early access, it will be available to general access soon)

 Here is an example where you can:

 - Create a device group for streaming devices

 - Add all your smart TVs, speakers or set-top boxes to the group

 - Manage the group with consistent rules and policies across the whole house

 Here is an example of how to bring together network visibility and control to manage a popular app TikTok.